Guest post by Alex Clifford

 Until recently, I just tweeted whenever I liked.
 The problem is I had no way of tracking what had happened – did people like it?
 Had people clicked it?
 Who knows…

 I decided to try out Buffer – just as a measurement tool.
 If you haven’t come across it – Buffer is a web app which lets you buffer your tweets so they come out at regular intervals.
 Rather than as a big instant splurge.
 It also lets you measure your results.

-After a week of using it, I learnt many things.
+After a week of using it, I learned many things.
 I tweeted one article and it got over 102 clicks.
 Which is amazing since I had only 570 followers.
-That’s a click through rate of almost 18%.
+That’s a click-through rate of almost 18%.
 So here I’m going to dissect how you can make ultra clickable articles and tweets.

 It’s all in the headline!
 Prove the value of your article

 The article I used was 96 Quick SEO Wins – What Can You Do With an Hour? by SEOmoz.
 What made that article super clickable?
 People have a thirst for knowledge.
 An ingrained desire to learn how to do better.
 They want to learn how to be better at their jobs.

 Since the article has 96 tips – their brain is subconsciously thinking that there’s got to be a lot of value in that article.
 It’s quick and digestible.
 Then they click on the link.
 Then they read.